smilecdr/FHIR.ts/README.md

 # FHIR TypeScript / JavaScript Library For Front End Applications

-The Following Library contains classes and interafaces for [FHIR](https://www.hl7.org/fhir/) versions.
+The Following Library contains classes and interfaces for [FHIR](https://www.hl7.org/fhir/) versions.

 * R3 is intended for projects using FHIR [R3](https://www.hl7.org/fhir/stu3/).
 * R4 is intended for projects using FHIR  [R4](http://hl7.org/fhir/index.html).
 The definitions are generated using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).